Pog-Frog/Pog-Frog/README.md

 🎓 &nbsp;A Fullstack developer with a degree in computer engineering.

-💡 &nbsp;Passionate about exploring new technologies and crafting compelling websites.
+💡 &nbsp;Passionate about crafting robust systems with creative and intuitive interfaces.

-🚀 &nbsp;Eager to embark on new challenges and contribute to exciting projects.
+🚀 &nbsp;Eager to embark on new challenges and contribute to open source projects.

 ### 🛠 &nbsp;Tech Stack